RTM API client

-The Real Time Messaging (RTM) API is a WebSocket-based API that allows you to receive events from Slack in real time and send messages as users.
+The Legacy Real Time Messaging (RTM) API is a WebSocket-based API that allows you to receive events from Slack in real time and to send messages as users.

-If you prefer events to be pushed to your app, we recommend using the HTTP-based Events API along with Socket Mode instead.
-The Events API contains some events that aren't supported in the RTM API (like app_home_opened event), and it supports most of the event types in the RTM API.
+If you prefer events to be pushed to your app, we recommend using the HTTP-based Events API instead.
+The Events API contains some events that aren't supported in the Legacy RTM API (such as the app_home_opened event), and it supports most of the event types in the Legacy RTM API.
 If you'd like to use the Events API, you can use the Python Slack Events Adaptor.

-The RTMClient allows apps to communicate with the Slack Platform's RTM API.
+The RTMClient allows apps to communicate with the Legacy RTM API.

 function.
 We then issue a call to the web client to post back to the channel saying "Hi" to the user.